We summarise our approach to corporate governance and remuneration in the governance report.

 The board has established audit, remuneration, nomination and governance and reputation and responsibility committees which have written terms of reference.

-Our audit committee is chaired by Tim Score and its other members are Elizabeth Corley, Vivienne Cox, Linda Lorimer and Lincoln Wallen.
+Our audit committee is chaired by Tim Score and its other members are Elizabeth Corley, Vivienne Cox, Linda Lorimer, Michael Lynton and Lincoln Wallen.
 Take a look at the charter and terms of reference for our audit committee below.

 Our remuneration committee is chaired by Elizabeth Corley and its other members are Josh Lewis, Tim Score and Sidney Taurel.
 Take a look at the charter and terms of reference for our remuneration committee below.

-Our reputation and responsibility committee is chaired by Linda Lorimer and its other members are Vivienne Cox, Lincoln Wallen and Harish Manwani.
+Our reputation and responsibility committee is chaired by Linda Lorimer and its other members are Vivienne Cox, Michael Lynton and Lincoln Wallen.
 Take a look at the charter and terms of reference for our reputation and responsibility committee below.

 The board has also established a standing committee to approve certain ordinary course of business items.
 Take a look at the terms of reference for the standing committee below.

-The policy will be put to shareholders for approval at our annual general meeting (AGM) on 5 May 2017.
+Our directors' remuneration policy was approved at our annual general meeting (AGM) on 5 May 2017.

 Any statements made by the company regarding payments for loss of office (in accordance with section 430(2B) of the Companies Act 2006) will be made available on the remunerations disclosure page as and when required.